taohou01/zzup/README.md

 [Updating Barcodes and Representatives for Zigzag Persistence](https://arxiv.org/pdf/2112.02352.pdf)

 by Tamal K. Dey and Tao Hou.
+The programming language used is C++.

 ## Group Information